Painting any of your valuable objects might seems to be a difficult process if you…

 With a paint sprayer lying around and waiting for a suitable compressor to match, your spray painting projects will become more fun.
 However, the main issue is choosing the right compressor to power the paint sprayer throughout the project.
 When it comes to selecting a compressor for your spray painting projects, the least go for is a 30-gallon compressor.

 A 30-gallon compressor will be suitable if you are considering small projects like spray painting furniture.
-If you thinking o paint a car body, you can use it to spray paint one car panel, but then you have to wait for the compressor to recharge before you continue.
-You won’t be able to spray paint multiple car panels with one charge.
+If you are thinking of painting a car body, you can use it to spray paint one car panel, but then you have to wait for the compressor to recharge before you continue.
+You won't be able to spray paint multiple car panels with one charge.

-For instance, providing the 10 best air compressors, I believe a more in-depth look into each of them will further help you choose the best one for your needs.
+Here in this post I've listed the top 10 best air compressors, I believe a more in-depth look into each of them will further help you choose the best one for your needs.
 So, here is a detailed evaluation of each of them.

 1. Industrial Air IL1682066.MN Portable Air Compressor

 The Industrial Air IL1682066 Mn is a little bit on the pricey side.
-You can easily find other 20-gallon air compressors in a cheaper deal than the IL1680266, but I like to assume of it like flying first class instead of a couch in a commercial airline.
+You can easily find other 20-gallon air compressors in a cheaper deal than the IL1680266, but I like to assume it's like flying first class instead of a couch in a commercial airline.